KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Probability is a key part of AI and it is not super-hard to understand.
 Probability is the chance of an event happening, expressed as a fraction, decimal, or percentage.
 For a fair six-sided die the **probability** of rolling any particular number like 3 is 1/6 ≈ 0.167 or 16.7%. **Odds** compare the number of ways something can happen versus the number of ways it can't happen.
 They're expressed as a ratio.
-For rolling a 3, since there is 1 way to roll a 3 and 5 ways to not roll a 3 the Odds of rolling a 3 are 1:5. **Remember the following key points: Probability can be quantified and it can be right or wrong, but it is usually not possible to draw conclusions about whether a particular number was right or wrong based on a single observation, unless that probability is 0 or 1.
+For rolling a 3, since there is 1 way to roll a 3 and 5 ways to not roll a 3 the Odds of rolling a 3 are 1:5. **Remember the following key points: Probability can be quantified and it can be right or wrong, but it is usually not possible to draw conclusions about whether a particular number like a weather forecast  probability was right or wrong based on a single observation, unless that probability is 0 or 1.**
   - **Prompt 1**: Explain why it is usually not possible to draw conclusions about whether a particular number was right or wrong based on a single observation, unless that probability is 0 or 1.

 - Bayes Rule is a bit complicated because it is based on conditional probability, and you can just apply the formula, but it is better to understand it.
 Let's watch [What Is Bayes Theorem In AI? - The Friendly Statistician](https://youtu.be/JOVrcj4a1qc?feature=shared).